antnay/tcss460-auth-api/docs-2.0/verification-workflows-guide.md

         if (new Date() > new Date(verification.expires_at)) {
             return {
                 success: false,
                 error: 'Verification code has expired.
-Please request a new code.'
+Please request a new code.', };
-            };
         }